Educational Programs

 • Use Fieldwork and Community Projects

-• Assess outcomes through participation in community initiatives, such as cleanups, advocacy campaigns, or citizen science projects.
+• Assess outcomes through participation in community initiatives, such as cleanups, awareness campaigns, or citizen science projects.

 • These projects provide opportunities for real-world application and impact.